Learners are innovative thinkers who are successful, confident, respectful and caring

 LEAVING SCHOOL GROUNDS BEFORE DISMISSAL - Départ sans permission

-Under no condition is a student to leave the school during school hours without the approval of the parent/guardian and office staff.
+Under no condition is a student to leave the school during school hours without the approval of the parent/guardian/caregiver and office staff.
 Leaving the grounds without permission is considered truancy.
-If a student leaves early, a parent or guardian must notify the school.
-The student must sign out at the office.
+If a student leaves early, a parent/guardian/caregiver must notify the school.
+The student must check out at the office.

 If a student is sick, after they have let their teacher know, they should report to the office.
 In less serious cases, the student may remain in the office.
 If the illness is more serious, the office will contact a parent/guardian/caregiver for pick up.